 Spring is perhaps one of the best times to travel to Italy.
-Temperatures are generally warm and pleasant, and linger between 20-25 degrees Celsius.
+Temperatures are generally warm and pleasant and linger between 20-25 degrees Celsius.

-Since Italy is a predominantly Catholic country, Easter is a big celebration here.
+Italy is a predominantly Catholic country and Easter is a big celebration here.
 Travelling during this period sees a lot of stores and restaurants close for the occasion.

 Summer (June to August)

-These conditions are perfect for lounging on beaches in Rimini, Jesolo, and other coastal locations, however not so ideal for hiking and city exploration.
+These conditions are perfect for lounging on beaches in Rimini, Jesolo, and other coastal locations.
+However, they are not so ideal for hiking and city exploration.

-During the summer months, the costs of travelling to Italy are at their highest, and many popular destinations such as Rome, Capri, and the Amalfi Coast are heaving with tourists.
-For the mostpart, travelling to Italy in the height of summer is best avoided where possible.
+During the summer months, the costs of travelling to Italy are at their highest.
+Many popular destinations such as Rome, Capri, and the Amalfi Coast are heaving with tourists during this time.

 Autumn (September to November)

 Autumn in Italy offers similar travel conditions to spring.
-After mid September, the summer crowds start to taper off making late September and early October some of the best times to travel.
+After mid-September, the summer crowds start to taper off making late September and early October some of the best times to travel.
 Temperatures are still warm and pleasant during this time, especially in central and southern Italy.

 Winter (December to February)

 In the northern parts of the country, snow is not uncommon.
-Obviously this is not the time to travel to Italy if you are hoping to top up your tan beneath the Mediterranean sun.
+Obviously, this is not the time to travel to Italy if you are hoping to top up your tan beneath the Mediterranean sun.
 However, planning a trip to Italy during the winter months may be perfect for a short city break.